 - Documents – Confidential Information Memorandum (CIM), Teaser, Buyer List and Process Letter

-- Tail – if the term of the engagement runs out without a sale, you will still have to pay the success fee within a specified time if you sell to one of the buyers in the advisor’s process
+- Tail – if the term of the engagement runs out without a sale, you will still have to pay the success fee within a specified time if you sell to one of the buyers identified in the M&A advisor’s process